Arro/earthy-player/README.md

 sort of machine-learning magic, and as a result, the output sounds extremely life-like.
 Far more similar to a real human voice than AWS' equivalent offering ("Polly"), for example.

 So I find myself writing various packages to convert HTML to an audio file I can listen to.
-This is an open-source package all of my projects can import from.
+Therefore, I wanted to make an npm package from which all of my _other_ projects can import.
 It can do the following things:

 1. Take an html file and break it apart into "segments".
 This means putting pauses in the places where pauses should go, adding sound effects as desired, and cleaning up various abbreviations.
+1. Display this "segments" file to you in a pleasant way (status: "still needs doing")
 1. Take this "segments" file from the previous step and create a wav and/or mp3 file.
+1. Add chapter metadata to the wav/mp3 file (status: "implemented but buggy")

+Also:

+1. The Google API will not work if you give it too much text at a time.
+This repo abstracts away that problem for you, chunking it into separate requests.
+1. There are other potential headaches this repo may alleviate, and I will add them to this list later.

 ## Quickstart